 Added Don on that subject, “Interestingly, when Warner Bros. released Mr. Limpet, in the beginning, it was not a hit.
 I remember I went to New York to do PR for the picture, I went to a restaurant and the doorman said, ‘Hey, Mr. Knotts, welcome back to New York.
 Hey, I understand you’ve got a lousy movie in town.’
 Anyway, it was re-released and it started to pick up and started to do better.
 And as time went on, it just seemed to build and build until, as I understand it, it’s become sort of a perennial favorite.”

-If you’d like to check out the magic of The Incredible Mr. Limpet — a great family film for the holidays — it’s available for streaming for only $4.99 at Amazon and IMDB.
+If you’d like to check out the magic of The Incredible Mr. Limpet — a great family film — it’s available for streaming for only $4.99 at Amazon and IMDB.